 - A porter will transport your duffel bag from one campsite to another, up to a weight limit of 15 kilograms (32 pounds).

 - Your successful summit attempt at Kilimanjaro National Park is recognized with a certificate.

 How to get to Mount.
 Kilimanjaro peak

 Mountain Kilimanjaro has several climbing/ Trekking routes of which you chose one of your choices though most of them are convenient.
 The major routes are seven and they include; Marangu route, Machame route, Lemosho route, Shira route, Rongai route, Northern Circuit route, and Umbwe route

-What to Expect on your climb to Kilimanjaro?
+What to Expect on your Kilimanjaro trekking Tour?

 Besides the striking natural beauty that you will see, the breathtaking vistas and sunsets, and the distinct and often other-worldly ecological systems that are boasted by this snow-capped giant, Kilimanjaro’s popularity also stems from the fact that it can be summited without technical gear or extreme fitness, and fairly cheaply.
 The challenging majestic Mountain will really necessitate willpower, a sense of humor, a healthy body, and a little bit of luck to get onto its top.
 The thrilling Kilimanjaro experience is at your side and there is nothing to stop you from standing on the roof of Africa, a moment that you will never forget for a lifetime.